 "I love that.
 It's one of many synchronicities," Bechdel noted.
 "The book is all about the way that my parents seemed to me like fictional characters, and with Fun Home, they actually have become fictional characters in a stage play."

+Bechdel has seen the musical several times during its current, extended run at the Public, as well as at various stages of its development.
+She explained that the surreal experience transcends the act of an author handing over her book for adaptation; in this case, the lights go up on her own life.
+The "characters" presented in Fun Home are not only her family, they are her own interpretations of them as depicted in her drawings, brought to life.
 Layering the experience is that Bechdel herself is portrayed at three various points in her life by actresses Sydney Lucas, Alexandra Socha and Beth Malone as Small Alison, Medium Alison and the adult Alison, respectively, a dramatic choice that Bechdel identifies with: "We do live simultaneously like that, with our childhood self intact and our young selves intact and our old selves holding it all."

 Those familiar with the book will find the on-stage characters instantly recognizable.
 One of them is Bechdel's mother, Helen, who died earlier this year.
 Tony nominee Judy Kuhn portrays her on stage.
 "That was extremely moving to see her," Bechdel said.
 "I feel both really sad that my mother didn't get to see the show and also really relieved.
 I think it would have been too painful for her.
 Not just because it's a sad story.
 I think the whole thing was hard for her, seeing her life turned into someone else's story."